 2. Introduced the 7 Habits to all Ivy Scholars.

 3. Highlight one habit a month on the daily morning announcements.

-4. Identify one scholar a month from grades K-8 as a Leader of the Month.
+4. Identify one scholar a month from grades K-8 as a Leading Lady.

-5. Teach and reflect upon the Seven Habits through Sisterhood Sessions (Classroom Meetings).
+5. Teach and reflect upon the Seven Habits through Sister Circle (Classroom Meetings).

 6. Offer incentive points to scholars through PBIS who exhibit leadership habits.